Are you walking away from free money?

 Finding money to save for retirement

 If you're finding it difficult to cover your everyday expenses and also save for the future, you have options.
-Check out TIAA's online insights about managing your money.
-Also, the TIAA-CREF budget worksheet can help get you started tracking your income and spending, and finding ways to free up funds for retirement.
+Check out TIAA's online insights about How to manage your money.
+Also, the TIAA Retirement Budget Worksheet can help get you started tracking your income and spending, and finding ways to free up funds for retirement.

-Saving any amount in your retirement plan to receive your employer match is better than missing out entirely.
-Also, try to save more of your salary over time — for example, when you get a raise.
+Saving any amount in a retirement plan to receive your employer match means not missing out entirely.
+Also, you may be able to save more of your salary over time — for example, when you get a raise.
 You'll likely see your retirement savings grow.